- For the supporting cast/allies go to Pokémon Adventures Two

 - Heroic BSOD: After Gigi abandons her for N, complete with Dull Eyes of Unhappiness.
 Has since rebooted and is looking into the Battle Subway for an OS upgrade.

-- Insistent Terminology: Tells Black to call her "Boss" ("President" in the Japanese version).
+- Insistent Terminology: Tells Black to call her "Boss" ("President" or "Prez" in the Japanese version).

 - Letting Her Hair Down: Unlike most examples, this signifies her depression.
 Incidentally, fans all agree she's much prettier with her hair down.

 - Neutral Female: She flat out tells Black that she has no Pokémon of her own and that she never participated in a battle in her life.
-Is looking to hack out the "neutral" via the Battle Subway.
+Is looking to hack out the "neutral" via the Battle Subway, and she succeeds spectacularly.

 - Say My Name: Delivers a massive "BLAAAAAAAAAAAACK!!" as the latter becomes the lightstone and flies away from her reach.
 This is in fact the last thing she says in the BW arc.